jmvrbanac/Specter/docs/writing_tests/index.rst

 Naming Rules
 ~~~~~~~~~~~~~~~~~
 Most frameworks require you to start your test with a given prefix such as :raw-html:`"test_"`.
 Specter does not impose any prefix rules on test functions.
 We believe that it is better to give the developer more flexibility in naming so that their test names better describe what they are actually testing.
-However, while Specter does have three rules that should be followed.
+However, while Specter does have a couple rules that should be followed.

 * All helper functions should start with an underscore (_).
 Just as Python treats a single underscore as "protected", so does Specter.
-* The name "execute" is restricted.
-This name is used by internally by Specter, so do not use it in your test function names.
-* "before_each", "after_each", "before_all", and "after_all" are reserved for setup functions on your test suites (Specs or Decribes).
+* "before_each", "after_each", "before_all", and "after_all" are reserved for setup functions on your test suites (Specs).

 Writing Tests
 ~~~~~~~~~~~~~~
 Writing a test in Specter is simple.

-1. Create a class which extends Spec or Describe
+1. Create a class which extends Spec
 2. Create a function in that class that calls expect or require once

 :raw-html:`<i>Example:</i>`